CoBEANm/CoBEANm/README.md

 - Hi, I’m @CoBEANm
-- I’m interested in Java.
-I’m currently learning Java
+- I’m interested in IT.
+I’m currently writing in Java